 Material cost is only part of the total project expense.
 Other factors include:

 This calculator uses standard published density values for commercial alloys.
 Actual density varies slightly depending on exact alloy composition, heat treatment, and mill variation.
-Structural shapes (angles, channels, I-beams) are approximated using standard AISC dimensions; exact weight will vary by supplier.
+Structural shapes (angles, channels, I-beams) are not computed directly here because nominal size strings do not uniquely define cross-sectional area; exact weight will vary by series and manufacturer.
 The cost estimates assume typical market pricing but do not account for special orders, bulk discounts, or regional pricing variations.
-Structural shape calculations (angles, channels) are particularly sensitive to exact flange thickness and fillet radius, which vary by manufacturer.
-When precision matters (weight-critical aerospace projects), always verify using the actual supplier's weight certificate, not calculator estimates.
-For specialty alloys, temperature-dependent properties affect density; calculations assume room temperature.
-Long stock may require special handling or shipping (LTL freight) that significantly increases cost beyond simple weight-based estimates.
+When precision matters (weight-critical aerospace projects), always verify using the supplier's certified data rather than a quick estimator.
+For specialty alloys, temperature-dependent properties can affect density; calculations assume room temperature.